can only males access MANN uP services?

 how is COVID-19 affecting MANN uP services?

-Whilst COVID-19 is impacting on people's health and wellbeing, key in the delivery of any MANN uP service will be the safety and wellbeing of its clients, combined with an ethical commitment to provide support to those who wish it in a manner that they feel most comfortable with and which promotes client autonomy.
+Whilst COVID-19 is impacting on people's health and wellbeing, key in the delivery of any MANN uP service will be the safety and wellbeing of its clients/participants, combined with an ethical commitment to provide support to those who wish it in a manner that they feel most comfortable with and which promotes client autonomy.

-For any form of face-to-face work, COVID-19 safety protocols will be put in place that will strive to minimise any risk to both clients and MANN uP representatives.
+For any form of face-to-face work, COVID-19 safety protocols will be put in place that will strive to minimise any risk to both clients and MANN uP Representatives.

-It is important to note that to support governmental 'track and trace' systems designed to limit the spread of COVID-19, this will have an impact on the limits and possible reasons for disclosure relative to a client's confidentiality agreement/contract.
+It is important to note that to support any governmental 'track and trace' systems designed to limit the spread of COVID-19, this may have an impact on the limits and possible reasons for disclosure relative to a client's confidentiality agreement/contract.
 This will be discussed with you in detail when contracting a MANN uP service.